clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telemetry-api.rst

       payload read from file

 #.
 If the :command:`-p` or :command:`-P` options are absent, the tool reads
-   from stdin so you can use it in a HEREDOC in scripts.
+   from stdin so you can use it in a :file:`heredoc` in scripts.

    .. code-block:: bash